This post may contain affiliate links. Please read our disclosure policy.

 Buckeye candies were the inspiration for this recipe but the combination of chocolate and peanut butter fudge is one almost everyone loves.

-Flourless Double Chocolate Peanut Butter Cookies and this vegan Chocolate Peanut Butter Ice Cream are just two of the dozens of dessert recipes I’m crazy for that use a combo of sweet chocolate and salty peanut butter.
+Flourless Double Chocolate Peanut Butter Cookies and this Chocolate Peanut Butter Ice Cream are just two of the dozens of dessert recipes I’m crazy for that use a combo of sweet chocolate and salty peanut butter.

 Buckeye Fudge is chocolate peanut butter HEAVEN!